OxfordTechnicalSolutions/oxts_ros2_driver/CONTRIBUTING.md

 A list of ROS topics published by this driver can be found in [the README](./README.md).

 ### Releases
-* Release versions of this driver reside in branches corresponding to the distribution of ROS they are designed for use with, e.g. `foxy` or `eloquent`.
+* Release versions of this driver reside in branches corresponding to the distribution of ROS they are designed for use with, e.g. `galactic` or `eloquent`.
 * Branches which are under development, and in the progress of updating the code for use with a new distribution of ROS, are suffixed with `-devel`, e.g. `galactic-devel`.
 * The `master` branch contains a release for the latest distribution of ROS.
 * The ROS driver uses [semantic versioning](https://semver.org/) for its version number.